ronf/asyncssh/docs/index.rst

       :literal:
       :start-line: 15

-To authenticate with SSH client keys, the server would look something like the following.
-Client keys need to be placed in a file named :samp:`{username}.pub` in a directory called ``authorized_keys``.
+To authenticate with SSH client keys or certificates, the server would look something like the following.
+Client and certificate authority keys for each user need to be placed in a file in authorized_keys format named based on the username in a directory called ``authorized_keys``.

    .. include:: ../examples/simple_keyed_server.py
       :literal:
       :start-line: 15

-To authenticate with SSH certificates, the server would look something like the following.
-Public keys to trust as certificate authorities need to be placed in a file called ``ssh_user_ca_keys``.
+It is also possible to use a single authorized_keys file for all users.
+This is common when using certificates, as AsyncSSH can automatically enforce that the certificates presented have a principal in them which matches the username.
+This would look something like the following.

    .. include:: ../examples/simple_cert_server.py
       :literal: